DIPlib/diplib/changelogs/diplib_3.2.0.md

 - Fixed bug that prevented compilation with *MinGW*.

-- The documentation was missing a lot of functions in the arithmetic, comparison and trigonometric operators modules.
+- The documentation was missing a lot of functions in the arithmetic, comparison and trigonometric operators modules, as well as the macros in the *DIPlib*-*MATLAB* interface.